Imran Ismail to become new Sindh governor

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The statement said that PTI Chairman Imran Khan has given a formal approval for Imran Ismail's appointment as Sindh governor.

-Currently, the post of Sindh governor lies vacant following resignation by Muhammad Zubair.
-Imran Ismail, who is considered a close affiliate of Imran Khan, had also won the elections in Sindh Assembly constituency PS-111, Karachi.
+Currently, the post of Sindh governor lies vacant following the resignation by Muhammad Zubair.
+Imran Ismail, who is considered a close affiliate of Imran Khan, had also won the election in Sindh Assembly constituency PS-111, Karachi.

 The PTI has also decided to invite the Pakistan Muslim League-Nawaz (PML-N) President Shahbaz Sharif and Pakistan Peoples’ Party (PPP) Chairman Bilawal Bhutto Zardari to the oath-taking ceremony of Imran Khan as prime minister.

-The statement said that PTI Chairman Imran Khan has given a formal approval for Imran Ismail's appointment as Sindh governor.

-Currently, the post of Sindh governor lies vacant following resignation by Muhammad Zubair.
-Imran Ismail, who is considered a close affiliate of Imran Khan, had also won the elections in Sindh Assembly constituency PS-111, Karachi.
+Currently, the post of Sindh governor lies vacant following the resignation by Muhammad Zubair.
+Imran Ismail, who is considered a close affiliate of Imran Khan, had also won the election in Sindh Assembly constituency PS-111, Karachi.

 The PTI has also decided to invite the Pakistan Muslim League-Nawaz (PML-N) President Shahbaz Sharif and Pakistan Peoples’ Party (PPP) Chairman Bilawal Bhutto Zardari to the oath-taking ceremony of Imran Khan as prime minister.